MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ### -AlwaysSubscribeMembersToCalendarEvents
 The AlwaysSubscribeMembersToCalendarEvents switch controls the default subscription settings of new members that are added to the Microsoft 365 Group.
 Changing this setting doesn't affect existing group members.

-- If you use this switch without a value, all future members that are added to the group will have their subscriptions set to ReplyAndEvents.
+- If you use this switch without a value, all future members that are added to the group will have their subscriptions set to ReplyAndEvents, but this dosent means that previous events will be automatically added to their calendar.

 - If you use this exact syntax: -AlwaysSubscribeMembersToCalendarEvents:$false, all future members that are added to the group will have their subscriptions set to ReplyOnly.